Rishabhshah1/ddp_thesis_t5/README.md

 ## About The Project

-This is a DL based approach for reaction outcome prediction as part of my IITM MTech thesis.
+This is a DL based approach for predicting chemical reaction outcome as part of my IITM MTech thesis.
 The problem is posed as sequence to sequence problem, where the input sequence is the string representation of the
 LHS and the target sequence is the string representation of RHS.
 The T5 model, which is a Transformer based encoder-decoder type model, is used for the task.
 The implementation is derived from the official implementation of the paper title - ["Unified Deep Learning Model for Multitask Reaction Predictions with Explanation" by [Lu and Zhang (2022)]](https://github.com/HelloJocelynLu/t5chem).

 <p align="right">(<a href="#top">back to top</a>)</p>